Alisha L. Gordon

 Prior to The Current Project, she served as Executive Minister of Programs at the historic Riverside Church in the City of New York where she led innovative strategic programming for the 2,000+ member congregation.
 She brought a lens of moral and social advocacy to her work as the Director for Faith-Based Initiatives for national and city-wide political campaigns, including Michael Bloomberg’s Presidential campaign in 2020 and Maya Wiley’s historic mayoral race in the city of New York in 2021.

-Alisha was awarded Emory University’s distinguished Top 40 Under 40 in 2019 and most recently appointed to the alumni board of the Candler School of Theology.
+Alisha was awarded Emory University’s distinguished Top 40 Under 40 in 2019, is a member of the alumni board of the Candler School of Theology, and most recently awarded the prestigious Tom Locke Innovative Leader Award from Wesleyan Impact Partners.

 She is the mother to a college freshman and lives in Harlem with her dog, Cookie.